norsaed-hsaied/AI-Image-Generator/README.md

 ### Setting Up

-> ⚠ You need to have Node JS installed!
+> ⚠ You need to have Node.js installed!

 > ⚠ You also need to Generate an API KEY at [OpenAI](https://beta.openai.com/) and add it to the `.env` and `openaiController` file.